numba/llvmlite/docs/source/admin-guide/install.rst

    an LLVM.
 If you have conda available you could use this to bootstrap the installation with a working ``llvm``/``llvmdev`` package.
-Learn more about compiling from source in the section on `Building manually`_ below. and in particular note the use of the ``LLVM_CONFIG`` environment variable for specifying where your LLVM install is.
+Learn more about compiling from source in the section on `Building manually`_ below. and in particular note the use of the ``CMAKE_PREFIX_PATH`` environment variable for specifying the location of your LLVM installation.

 What to be aware of when using a system provided LLVM package.
 ..............................................................